 The remaining John Martin was already a resident of the county when he purchased George Wiley’s prime real estate in 1780.
 But that deed is where the recorded story seems to begin for the young family, so this John Martin of Halifax is a bit of an enigma.
 His origins, his parents, and his date and place of birth are still unknown, but the records found so far begin to piece together a brief story of a family man, a weaver by trade.
 Unfortunately those records only capture the last seven years of his short life.

-John and his wife Margaret started a family somewhere in Virginia probably in 1767 when Jonathan was born.
+John and his wife Margaret started a family somewhere in Virginia probably shortly before 1767 when Jonathan was born.
 At the time a king still ruled the colonies, education was a perk of the wealthy, and religion was dictated by the crown.
 The Stamp Act was repealed a year earlier and there were rumblings from New England of a possible rebellion, but John’s role in this growing uneasiness is a mystery.

 John’s new property was a good size for a growing family, but he wasn’t a plantation owner by any stretch.
 He never had much more than the land and he never owned slaves to work it.
 While his sons were educated, John Martin was no Gent.
 The land was still wilderness, but John’s new home must have seemed perfectly situated for a weaver.

 The Martin place was situated southwest of Alexander Irwin’s ferry on the Dan River, which was east of Miry Creek, and just down the road from the place where Boyd’s Ferry crossed at the growing little town of South Boston.
-From these ferries the roads went north to the county’s center, the Halifax court house, and to the south the road stretched toward the Guilford court house in County, North Carolina.
+From these two ferries the roads went north to the county’s center, the Halifax court house, and to the south the road stretched toward the Guilford court house in North Carolina.

-John and his wife Margaret had seven children, but only five are identified.
+John and his wife Margaret had seven children, according to records, but only five are identified.
 At least four of them, and probably all, are known to be born in Virginia.
-Jonathan, the oldest, was born in 1767; Edmond was born around 1773; John Jr. was born in 1777; sister Margaret was born in 1779; and although her birth date and place remain unknown Susannah seems to have been the youngest and was most likely not yet born when John moved to Irwin’s Ferry Road.
+Jonathan, the oldest, was born in 1767; Edmond was born around 1773; John Jr. was born in 1777; sister Margaret was born in 1779; and although her birth date and place remain unknown, Susannah seems to have been the youngest and was most likely not yet born when John moved to Irwin’s Ferry Road.

 Jump to Page 1 | 2 | 3 | 4